Jonathan Olfert

 ODDS and ENDS

 Several of my stories share settings or use recurring characters.
-This page is my sandbox to lay them out, shuffle them around, and share a little about them.
+This page is my sandbox to lay them out and shuffle them around.

 Stone Age Stories

-Much of my writing focuses on a Mesolithic/Neolithic secondary world.
+Much of my writing focuses on a Stone Age secondary world, or may take place in that world or ours.
 These pieces tend not to involve recurring characters or settings, but I'm not above the occasional cameo or paleocultural cross-pollination.
 Several of these stories involve nonhuman sapient characters, primarily the woolly-mammoth Blue Ochre People.
 Yes, I've absolutely drawn maps.